thesoledev-public/wp-joomla-wordpress-migrator/README.md

 For further assistance, create an issue in the plugin's support forum on the WordPress Plugin Directory page.

-## Contributing

-Contributions to the Joomla to WordPress Migrator are welcome.
-Please submit pull requests to the GitHub repository.

-## License

-The Joomla to WordPress Migrator plugin is open-source software licensed under the GPL v2.0.

 ## Disclaimer

 This plugin is not affiliated with or endorsed by the Joomla!
 Project or Open Source Matters.
 The Joomla! name and logo are used under a limited license granted by Open Source Matters, the trademark holder in the United States and other countries.